Walterr399/wd-motor/README.md

 ## Usage

 1. In the game, use the command `/motor` to spawn a motorcycle.
-2. If the command is on cooldown, you will receive an error notification.
+2. If the command is on cooldown, you will receive an info notification.

 ---